guidorolando/test-cb-back/README.md

 # CRYPTO BETS BACKEND
-Persistence and logic of game of CRYPTO BEST:
+Persistence and logic of game of CRYPTO BETS:

 * Register players to a game
 * Game has a cyclic duration of time parameter